hajimoo/cnn-manufacturing-defect/README.md

 ---

 ## Results
 The model achieved high performance on the test dataset.

 However, due to the small dataset size and possible data similarity, further validation is required to rule out potential overfitting or data leakage.

 ---

+## How to Run

+1. Open `notebook.ipynb` in Google Colab.
+2. Mount Google Drive and set `dir_path` to your dataset directory.
+3. Run all cells from top to bottom.

+---